nock/nock/README.md

 ```

 If `reqheaders` is not specified or if `host` is not part of it, Nock will automatically add `host` value to request header.

+If no request headers are specified for mocking then Nock will automatically skip matching of request headers.
+Since `host` header is a special case which may get automatically inserted by Nock, its matching is skipped unless it was *also* specified in the request being mocked.

 ### Specifying Reply Headers